Making Your Words Count

 The TV News London Story

 Malcolm spent many years as a senior TV news executive for ITV.
 He was Head of News at Tyne Tees TV, Head of Home News at TV-am, Deputy Editor of Thames News and Head of News for GMTV.
+(He is pictured left in 1995 complete with his beard and moustache – later shaved off for a GMTV charity appeal.)
 Most recently he has been Deputy Editor News for ITV Good Morning Britain.

 He now works full time for TV News London as a media consultant and media trainer, providing the benefits of his lifetime of contacts, and knowledge about how broadcast news works, to a wide range of clients including global companies and major charities.